 In-season produce not only tastes great, but it’s also well priced.
 Luckily, classic burger toppings like tomatoes, red onions and lettuce are at their peak this time of year.
-And bell peppers, zucchini and eggplant are in-season veggies that can be grilled for simple summer sides.
-Dessert can also benefit from in-season produce – fresh fruits are great ice cream and cake toppers, But they’re also wonderful in pies, crisps, sauces and compotes.
+And sweet bell peppers, zucchini and eggplant are in-season veggies that can be grilled for simple summer sides.
+Dessert can also benefit from in-season produce – fresh fruits are great ice cream and cake toppers, but they’re also wonderful in pies, crisps, sauces and compotes.

 3. Pick Affordable Proteins

 Alternatively, ask guests to BYOM (Bring Your Own Meat).
 As the host, you can provide sides, drinks and dessert while guests take care of the main protein.
-Not only does this save you money on the main meal, it also satisfies individual guests’ preferences and cravings.
+Not only does this save you money on the main meal, but it also satisfies individual guests’ preferences and cravings.

 4. Choose Double Duty Recipes

 Versatile recipes, like Grilled Maple-Apple Slaw, can double as a salad or burger topper.
 Our Sweet Corn Dip makes a natural pairing with tortilla chips, but is great as an alternative to relish on a hot dog as well.
 For something different, serve our Smokey Bacon & Tomato Bean Dip as a crostini topping.